 Learn more about the TGA Committee and its members here

-The Tarot Guild of Australia was formed in 1992 by a committed group of Tarot practitioners and educators from the UK, as well as Anne Shotter, Evelynne Joffe, Matthew Favaloro and Paul Fenton-Smith from Australia.
+The Tarot Guild of Australia was formed in 1992 by a committed group of Tarot practitioners and educators from the UK, as well as Anne Shotter, Evelynne Joffe and Matthew Favaloro from Australia.

-In 1997, the TGA organised the first ever international Tarot conference in Melbourne.
-Guest presenters and workshop leaders included Rachel Pollack, Mary Greer, Ed Buryn and James Wanless from the United States, Caitlin Matthews from the UK, as well as local Taroistes, Anne Shotter, Evelynne Joffe, Matthew Favaloro and Paul Fenton-Smith.
+In 1997, the TGA organised the first-ever international Tarot conference in Melbourne.
+Guest presenters and workshop leaders included Rachel Pollack, Mary Greer, Ed Buryn and James Wanless from the United States, Caitlin Matthews from the UK, as well as local Tarot practitioners, Anne Shotter, Evelynne Joffe, Matthew Favaloro and Paul Fenton-Smith.

 Our Mission Statement